ELLEN'S KITCHEN

 BREADS: 16 large (2 pound) firm-textured Pullman, egg or sandwich loaves, 8 white and 8 brown loaves, preferably thin-sliced lengthwise by the bakery.
 Order ahead of time, and you can even get the white bread tinted to your party color scheme.
 You will get 6 to 8 long loaf-length slices from each loaf.
 If you have to slice the loaves yourself, you may want to order an extra loaf of each and to put the bread in the freezer for a few hours to firm it; an electric knife is also helpful.

-You MUST spread each slice to the very edge with softened unsalted butter to prevent soggy sandwiches.
+You MUST spread each slice to the very edge with softened unsalted butter or cream cheese to prevent soggy sandwiches.

 If you have to buy store bread, Pepperidge Farm Very Thin Sliced Bread in white or whole wheat works well for making tea sandwiches.
 Cocktail slices in rye or pumpernickel are also good choices.